rickydelgado/rickydelgado.github.io/_posts/2015-3-18-Curated-content.md

   For more useful and up to the minute information like the list in this article make sure to sign up for my newsletter!!

+ **UPDATE: Due to popular demand I will be uploading more articles just like this one!
+Stay tuned to see what list is next.
+I'll give you a hint: It's something to do with downloading!